A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Constant strategies

-The first step towards the understanding of the dynamics of the system in~\eqref{model} is is to analyze the behavior of the system for constant coefficients.
+The first step towards the understanding of the dynamics of~\eqref{model} consists in the analysis of the behavior of the system for constant coefficients.

 To this end, we introduce some notation.
-Following the terminology on pages~9-10 in~\cite{MR1056699}, we say that an equilibrium point (or fixed point) of the dynamics is a (hyperbolic) {\em sink} if all the eigenvalues of the linearized map have strictly negative real parts, a (hyperbolic) {\em source} if all the eigenvalues of the linearized map have strictly positive real parts, and a (hyperbolic) {\em saddle} if some of the eigenvalues of the linearized map have strictly positive real parts and some have negative real parts (since in this paper we work in dimension~$2$, saddles correspond to linearized maps with one eigenvalue with strictly positive real part and one eigenvalue with strictly negative real part).
-We also recall that sinks are asymptotically stable (and sources are asymptotically stable for the reversed-time dynamics), see e.g. Theorem 1.1.1 in~\cite{MR1056699}.
+Following the terminology of~\cite[Section~1.1.]{MR1056699}, we say that an equilibrium point (or fixed point) of the dynamics is a (hyperbolic) {\em sink} if all the eigenvalues of the linearized map have strictly negative real parts, a (hyperbolic) {\em source} if all the eigenvalues of the linearized map have strictly positive real parts, and a (hyperbolic) {\em saddle} if some of the eigenvalues of the linearized map have strictly positive real parts and some have strictly negative real parts (since in this monograph we work in dimension~$2$, this means that one eigenvalue has positive real part and the other has negative real part).

+We also recall that sinks are asymptotically stable (and sources are asymptotically stable for the reversed-time dynamics), see e.g.~\cite[Theorem~1.1.1]{MR1056699}.

 With this terminology, we state the following theorem: